Create a technology add-on

 Error at the start of a line means authentication error, so it can be extracted to an authentication field and tagged "action=failed".

 - Rename an existing field so that it matches (field aliasing)

 Example: The "key=value" extraction has produced "target=10.10.10.1" and "target "needs to aliased to "dest".

 - Convert an existing field to a field that matches the value expected by the Common Information Model (normalizing the field value)

 Example: The "key=value" extraction has produced "action=stopped", and "stopped" needs to be changed to "blocked".

 Review each field required by the Common Information Model and find the corresponding portion of the log message.
 Use the create field extraction statement to extract the field.
-See "field extractions" in the core Splunk product documentation for more information on creating field extractions.
+See "field extractions" for more information on creating field extractions.

 Note: Splunk may auto-extract certain fields at search time if they appear as "field"="value" in the data.
 Typically, the names of the auto-extracted fields will differ from the names required by the CIM.
 This can be fixed by creating field aliases for those fields.